 "Growing up in Lasnamäe, I have always been attentive to its inhabitants and dynamics.
-During my studies in the Urban Studies Master's programme at EAA, this initial interest crystallised into a more coherent set of ideas and steps.
-I started the Lasnaidee project, organising community events and struggling to change the negative image associated with the neighbourhood.
+During my studies in the Urban Studies Master's program at EAA, this initial interest crystallized into a more coherent set of ideas and steps.
+I started the Lasnaidee project, organizing community events and struggling to change the negative image associated with the neighborhood.
 The studies helped me understand that beneath this image one finds valuable public spaces and rich everyday life.
-With the Urban Lab, I organised guided walks where experts and visitors can see this for themselves.
-I am continuously engaged with the issues of cooperation and community organisation, and I have recently become more involved with the planning process itself.
+With the Urban Lab, I organized guided walks where experts and visitors can see this for themselves.
+I am continuously engaged with the issues of cooperation and community organization, and I have recently become more involved with the planning process itself.
 While perhaps less colorful, planning is key for the just and equitable development of a city."

 – Maria Derlõš, MA Urban Studies '15

 The Master’s program in Urban Studies provides the students with:

 - theoretical ground for understanding urban history and contemporary urban development,